s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 and feeling of ownership of their data by overemphasizing the tools in between, the automagical coercion of data types introduces distance between the user and an understanding of the data in the system.
-This poses a threat to the transparency of the system, and a potential lack of the quality of "Embodiment" (see above).
+This poses a threat to the transparency of the system, and potentially a lack of the "Embodiment" quality (see above).

 Potential solutions could be to communicate the conversion path clearly and explicitly together with the content, as well as making this display interactive to encourage experimentation with custom conversion queries.
-Emphasising the conversion process more strongly in this way might be able to turn this feature from an opaque hindrance into a transparent tool using careful UX and UI design.
+Emphasising the conversion process more strongly in this way might be a way to turn this feature from an opaque hindrance into a transparent tool.
+This should represent a challenge mostly in terms of UX and UI design.

 ### editing
 Because many *converts* are not necessarily reversible, it is very hard to implement generic ways of editing stored data in the same format it is viewed.
 For example, the system trivially converts markdown-formatted text sources into viewable HTML markup, but it is hardly possible to propagate changes to the viewable HTML back to the markdown source.
-This particular instance of the problem might be solvable using a Rich-Text editor, but the general problem worsens when the conversion path becomes more complex:
-If the markdown source was fetched via HTTP from a remote URL (e.g. if the facet's type was `URL -> text/markdown`), it is not possible to edit the content at all, since the only data owned by the system is the URL string itself, which is not part of the viewable representation at all.
-Similarily, when viewing output that is generated by code (e.g. `text/moonscript -> mmm/dom`),
-the code itself is not visible to the user when interacting with the viewable representation, and if the user wishes to change parts of the representation the system is unable to relate these changes to elements of the code or assist the user in doing so.
+This particular instance of the problem might be solvable using a Rich-Text editor, but the general problem worsens when the conversion path becomes more complex: If the markdown source was fetched via HTTP from a remote URL (e.g. if the facet's type was `URL -> text/markdown`), it is not possible to edit the content at all, since the only data owned by the system is the URL string itself, which is not part of the viewable representation.
+Similarily, when viewing output that is generated by code (e.g. `text/moonscript -> mmm/dom`), the code itself is not visible to the user, and if the user wishes to change parts of the representation, the system is unable to relate these changes to elements of the code or assist the user in doing so.

-However even where plain text is used and edited, a shortcoming of the current approach to editing is evident:
+However, even where plain text is used and edited, a shortcoming of the current approach to editing is evident:
 The content editor is wholly separate from the visible representation, and only facets of the currently viewed fileder can be edited.
-This means that content cannot be edited in its context, which is particularily annoying due to the fragmentation of content that mmmfs encourages.
+This means that content cannot be edited in its context, which is exacerbated by the extreme fragmentation of content that mmmfs encourages.

-As a result, interacting with the system at large is still a very different experience than  editing content (and thereby extending the system) in it.
-This is expected to represent a major hurdle for users getting started with the system, and is a major shortcoming in enabling end-user programming as set as a goal for this project.
-A future iteration should take care to reconsider how editing can be integrated more holistically with the other core concepts of the design.
+As a result, interacting with the system at large is still a very different experience from editing content (and thereby extending the system) in it.
+This is expected to represent a major hurdle for users getting started with the system, and is a major shortcoming in enabling end-user programming, as set as a goal for this project.
+A future iteration should carefully reconsider how editing could be integrated more holistically with the other core concepts of the design.